 Ensure you cover your wart with a waterproof bandage when swimming.

-Be cautious in shared bathroom/change room facilities and either clean the surfaces with disinfectant following use, wear thongs or cover the wart with a waterproof bandage when using.
+Be cautious in shared bathroom/change room facilities and either clean the surfaces with a disinfectant following use, wear thongs or cover the wart with a waterproof bandage when using.

 Keeping your skin in healthy condition can help to prevent your wart from spreading to other parts of your foot.